-Centrally located on the “ridge”, Haines City, the “heart” of Florida, is just off Interstate 4 on U.S. Highway 27, a short distance to the state’s major highways, railways, airports, and seaports.
-For any industry you bring to Haines City, logistics and distribution have never been easier.
+Haines City is the “Heart of Florida,” centrally located just off Interstate 4 on U.S. Highway 27, a short distance to the state’s major highways, railways, airports, and seaports.
+For any industry you bring to Haines City, FL, logistics and distribution have never been easier.

 - Winter Haven, FL – 13 miles